Let's Go, Let's Go, Let's Go

+Original version

 Chart performance

 The single was the last of the Midnighters' three number one singles on the US Billboard R&B chart, staying there for three non-consecutive weeks.
 "Let's Go, Let's Go, Let's Go" is also Ballard & the Midnighters' most successful pop single, peaking at number six on the Billboard Hot 100.
 The record sold in excess of one million copies.
 In Canada the song reached number 16.

-Other versions
+The Chambers Brothers version

 The Chambers Brothers recorded their version of the song with Willie Chambers on lead.
 It was produced by Jimmy Ienner, and released on the Avco label in 1973.

+Reception

+"Lets Go, Let's Go, Let's Go" was one of the Picks of the Week in the 23 February issue of Cash Box.
+The review was positive and with the success that producer Jimmy Ienner had in the past, it was predicted that the pop and r&b markets would jump on the song straight away.

+Chart performance

+Billboard

 Their version debuted in the Billboard Hot Soul Singles chart at no. 94 for the week of 30 March 1974.

 For the week of 27 April, and at its fifth charting week, "Let's Go, Let's Go, Let's Go" peaked at no. 76 in the Billboard Hot Soul Singles chart.
 It stayed on the chart for one more week.

+Cash Box

+"Let's Go, Let's Go, Let's Go" debuted at No. 116 in the Cash Box Looking Ahead chart for the week of 30 February.
+The following week it was at its final position of No. 119.

+For the week of 23 March, the single debuted at No. 70 in the Cash Box R&B Top 70 chart.
+The record peaked at No. 57 for the week of 13 April.